EJLarcs/oo-jukebox-web-0715-public/README.md

 ## Description

-In this lab, you'll be writing an Object Oriented Jukebox that will introduce itself to the user and ask for input.
-Users should be able to ask for help, list available songs, play a song, and exit the program from the command line.
+In this lab, you'll be writing an Object Oriented Jukebox, with similar functionality to the first CLI Jukebox you built: it will introduce itself to the user and ask for input, and users should be able to ask for help, list available songs, play a song, and exit the program, all from the command line.

 ## Instructions

-Your `Jukebox` class should accept a list of songs upon initialization, and instances should respond to a `call` method.
-To run your program, all I should have to do is the following:
+Your `Jukebox` class should accept a list of songs upon initialization, and jukebox instances should respond to a `call` method.
+The following should start up your program:

 ```ruby
 songs = [